charlie763/code-notes/spec.md

 Confirm:
 - [x] The application is pretty DRY
-- [ ] Limited logic in controllers
+- [x] Limited logic in controllers
-- [x] Views use helper methods if appropriate
+- [x] Views use helper methods if appropriate - see application controller
-- [x] Views use partials if appropriate
+- [x] Views use partials if appropriate - see partials in views/notes